peterson-tim-j/HydroSight/README.md

 Groundwater-Statistics-Toolbox
 ==============================

+NOTE: Until further notice the branch 'Algorithms' should be used.
+The master branch contains a GUI that is in heavy develpment.
+Once the GUI is finished it will be merged with the algorithms branch.

 The Groundwater Statistics Toolbox (GST) is a highly flexible statistical toolbox for getting more quantitiative value from groundwater monitoring data.
 Currently, the toolbox contains a highly flexible groundwater hydrograph time-series modeling framework that facilitates the following:

 1. Decomposition of hydrographs into individual drivers, such as climate and pumping